ACRLindell/Financial-dashboard/README.md

 # Financial dashboard
- Financial dashboard with swedish stocks.
+ Financial dashboard with swedish stocks in progress.